 The net pension liability was measured as of June 30, 2020, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation report as of that date.
-The actuarial valuation report relies on liabilities and related validation work performed by the CalPERS Actuarial Office as part of the June 30, 2018, annual funding valuation.
-The June 30, 2018, liabilities, which were rolled forward to June 30, 2019, and used for the actuarial valuation, are based on actuarial assumptions adopted by the CalPERS Board of Administration.
+The actuarial valuation report relies on liabilities and related validation work performed by the CalPERS Actuarial Office as part of the June 30, 2019, annual funding valuation.
+The June 30, 2019, liabilities, which were rolled forward to June 30, 2020, and used for the actuarial valuation, are based on actuarial assumptions adopted by the CalPERS Board of Administration.
 The District's proportion of the net pension liability was based on a projection of the District's long-term share of contributions to the pension plan relative to the projected contributions of all participating agencies, actuarially determined.
-On the June 30, 2020, the District's proportion was .11992% (a .0014% increase from fiscal 2019) for the Safety Plan and 0.00270% for the Miscellaneous Plan.
+On the June 30, 2020, the District's proportion was .11359% (a .00632% decrease from fiscal 2019) for the Safety Plan and 0.00205% for the Miscellaneous Plan (a decrease of .00065%).
 Actuarial assumptions remained the same as in the previous valuation.

-The District recognized a net actuarial pension expense of \$1,622,926 in fiscal 2020.
+The District recognized a net actuarial pension expense of \$1,752,485 in fiscal 2021.
+Pension expense for the safety plan was \$1,601,232 and \$151,253 for the miscellaneous plan.

-On June 30, 2020, the District reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+On June 30, 2021, the District reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources: